 Below is the chart we’re using to keep track of what we see.
-Sign up for the newsletter to gain access to the free clouds weekly tracker.
+You can download it for free when you become a Line upon Line Learning VIP.

 Somehow, we chose the most uninteresting week for clouds in Chicagoland, a place where it usually is plenty cloudy!
 This week, it seems there is little-to-no cloud cover.
 Ah well!
 It’s making us more aware of the sky, and that’s a good thing for Spring!
 Let’s welcome fair weather whenever we can get it!cause we loved learning about clouds so much, I developed a more complete product.

 I made information posters about 10 different kinds of clouds (an option with clip art, and another with full-color photographs).

 I think the whole bundle is a lot of fun!

 Clouds and the Water Cycle (2 Charts and Viewer)$4.00 Add to cart

 Clouds and the Water Cycle BUNDLE$10.00 Add to cart

 Clouds and the Water Cycle Task Cards$3.00 Add to cart

 Clouds Flashcards and Tracking Charts$4.00 Add to cart

 Clouds Identification BINGO cards (30 unique)$2.00 Add to cart